eramos-ce/eramos-ce.github.io/liferay/keycloak-saml.md

  3. Go to the Credentials tab and set the default password for the new users

 ## Configure Liferay SAML IdP
+1. Open the SAML Admin tool
+2. Open the Identity Provider Connections tab
+3. Click Add Identity Provider
+4. Fill out the form.
+Note that the Metadata URL can be found on the Realm settings.
+5. The entity ID will be in the form of http://keycloak_hostname/realms/<realm name>
+6. Click save and enable